 [ Skip Main Nav ]

 Project scheduling is a foundational technique that project managers use to describe and sequence project activities and activity dependencies.
 When developing the project schedule, project managers use processes to identify and respond to risk as they occur.
 This course focuses on the tools and techniques used to define and sequence project activities and dependencies, and identify and plan for project risks.
 Students will be introduced to techniques used in sequencing project activities and planning for project risks.
-This course provides 12 professional development units in three, 4-hour workshops.
-The tuition for this course is $600.
+This course provides 12 professional development units in three 4-hour workshops.

 This non-credit course is 3 weeks.
 To enroll, speak with an Enrollment Representative.